Summary of Sophie Calle

 As with much of the artist's work, perhaps L'Hôtel says more about Sophie Calle than it does about the anonymous hotel visitors.
 It is a prime example of her contribution to Conceptual art with her mode of taking a nominal proposition and carrying it out through the production of a work.
 It highlights her synonymous incorporation of photography, documentary, and chance and posits the artist in a role similar to an anthropologist, seeking clues and exploring mysteries about specific specimens of humanity.
 This pointed study of strangers and herself would inject a "confessional" vein into the world of Conceptual art, in which personal lives and their ephemera were considered worthy fodder for exploration.
 A similar strategy was adopted by other contemporary women artists, perhaps most notably, Tracey Emin.

-2 works on paper, photographs and ink - Tate, London
+2 works on paper, photographs and ink - Collection of the Tate, United Kingdom

 Originally published in French as an artist's book in 1980 and reissued in 2015 by Siglio Press in English, Suite Vénitienne epitomizes Sophie Calle's idiosyncratic, documentary-style text and photography in an eloquent blend of fact and fiction.
 The artist writes: "For months I followed strangers on the street.
 For the pleasure of following them, not because they particularly interested me.
 I photographed them without their knowledge, took note of their movements, then finally lost sight of them and forgot them.
 At the end of January 1980, on the streets of Paris, I followed a man whom I lost sight of a few minutes later in the crowd.
 That very evening, quite by chance, he was introduced to me at an opening.
 During the course of our conversation, he told me he was planning an imminent trip to Venice.
 I decided to follow him."